modular-magician/terraform-provider-google-beta/website/docs/r/logging_organization_settings.html.markdown

 * `name` -
   The resource name of the settings.

-* `kms_service_account_id` -
-  The service account that will be used by the Log Router to access your Cloud KMS key.

 * `logging_service_account_id` -
   The service account for the given container.
 Sinks use this service account as their writerIdentity if no custom service account is provided.